michael-collins/michael-collins.github.io/_curriculum/dmd-program.md

 The program is comprised of three program-exclusive spine courses and six prescribed \(required\) "core" courses – two from each contributing college: Arts & Architecture, Communications, and Information Sciences & Technology.
 The core courses will provide skills and context pertinent to the disciplines from which they reside.
 The spine courses provide opportunities to frame and combine experiences from these disciplines.

-### DMD 100: Digital Multimedia Design Foundations

-In DMD 100: Digital Multimedia Design Foundations students are exposed to a broad design perspective so they can apply it as a conceptual _frame_ for their studies.
+In DMD 100: Digital Multimedia Design Foundations, students are exposed to a broad design perspective so they can apply it as a conceptual _frame_ for their studies.
 In DMD 300: Digital Multimedia Design Studio, students will apply their experiences from previous coursework to narrow their focus while producing projects in collaboration with their peers.
 DMD 400: Digital Multimedia Design Capstone is the capstone course in which they will create an entirely self-directed design project for inclusion in an online thesis project exhibition.

 ### Mission